National Endowment for Democracy

-The President of the National Endowment for Democracy, Carl Gershman (second from the left), presents an award to a Tunisian leader of the Arab Spring in October 2011.
+The president of the National Endowment for Democracy, Carl Gershman (second from the left), presents an award to a Tunisian leader of the Arab Spring in October 2011.

-The National Endowment for Democracy (NED) is a quasi-autonomous non-governmental organization or according to others a government-organized non-governmental organization (GONGO) in the United States founded in 1983 with the stated aim of advancing democracy worldwide and countering communist influence abroad by promoting political and economic institutions, such as political groups, business groups, trade unions, and free markets.
+The National Endowment for Democracy (NED) is an American quasi-autonomous non-governmental organization or according to others a government-organized non-governmental organization (GONGO) founded in 1983 with the aim of advancing democracy abroad by promoting political and economic institutions, including political groups, business groups, trade unions, and free markets.

 The NED was created as a bipartisan, private, non-profit corporation, but acts as a grant-making foundation.
 It is funded primarily by an annual allocation from the U.S. Congress.
 In addition to its grants program, the NED also supports and houses the Journal of Democracy, the World Movement for Democracy, the Reagan–Fascell Fellowship Program, the Network of Democracy Research Institutes, and the Center for International Media Assistance.

 Upon its founding, the NED assumed several former activities of the Central Intelligence Agency.
 Political groups, activists, academics, and some governments have accused the NED of being an instrument of U.S. foreign policy helping to foster regime change.
 In February 2025, the Department of Government Efficiency under Elon Musk blocked disbursement from the Treasury of the NED's congressionally-mandated funding; in August, the NED was granted an injunction to allow access to its funds.